sohamthebuilder/good-news-vibe-coding/README.md

 All three were fixed: `filterByCountry` was replaced by a stricter `filterByGeo` function that enforces country and India sub-region matching; `applyFilters`, `loadCachedArticles`, and `fetchArticles` were all updated to use it.
 The empty state now shows a location-aware message with a friendly gif and a button to fetch fresh articles when the cache has nothing for the selected location.

-### Step 10 — Featured card height consistency

-A small but noticeable visual inconsistency: the featured article card on the home page (all categories) was taller than featured cards in individual category views, because the card height was driven by content length rather than a fixed constraint.
-Cursor fixed `ArticleCard.tsx` by setting the featured grid container to a fixed `md:h-[300px]`, making the image fill that height, and adding `overflow-hidden` to the content area — giving every featured card an identical footprint regardless of headline or summary length.

 ---

 ## Technical Architecture